Your cart is currently empty!

 One size fits all?

-Our confidence in a family-based approach rests on published studies based on the manual or teachings of one particular team.
-Should we follow an approach to the letter?
-And which one?
-The FBT manual, or the ever-evolving approach from the Maudsley team?
-Both fail a number of patients, and we don’t know why.
+Should we follow a treatment approach to the letter?
+Treatment methods fail a number of patients, and we don’t know why.
 Research has highlighted some essential ingredients[ix] but we are left guessing which elements might be optional or even detrimental.

 “The differences between the manuals […] act as a further reminder, that our knowledge of how treatments work is still very limited and that in applying manuals to practice, therapists need to understand the concepts that underpin the interventions.
 They also highlight, that families vary and that what may suit one family well may be a poorer fit for another family and that clinical flexibility and respect for the families’ own view must not be lost when treatment is informed by a therapy manual.”[x]